infu/athena-protocol/README.md

   restore = false // restore session automatically without prompting user (if user is already logged) });

-// Use 'identity' in AgentJS
+// Use 'identity' with AgentJS
 ```